myxcel/songe/README.md

 If you can (and want to) install *libsodium*, then use *songe*, otherwise or if you just have to verify signatures, use *songev*.

+- Here is said that I can add the recipient's verify key to a trusted list.
+Do I need it to verify a signature?

+No, for the verification, you **do not** need the verify key, since it is already included in the signature file `.sgsig`.
+Adding the key to the trusted list is only an additional layer of security: it allows you to check the sender's key only once.

 - Can I sign or verify from the standard input ?

-The signature process requires a file (can not be signed from `stdin`) but in the embedded mode the verification can read from `stdin`.
+The signature process requires a file (can not be signed from `stdin`) but in the embedded mode (`--embed` option) the verification can read from `stdin`.

-- I sign file in embedded signature (`--embed` option), and the verification fails.
+- I sign a file in embedded signature (`--embed` option), and the verification fails.
 Why?

-The verification first checks if a file without `.sgsig` extension exists, and if not, uses the embedded data in signature file.
-So checking an embedded signature requires that **no** original file name remains in the same directory.
+For security reasons, the verification first checks if a file without `.sgsig` extension exists, and if not, uses the embedded data in signature file.
+So checking an embedded signature requires that **no** original file name remains in the same directory (example: after signing the `SHASUM` file in embedded mode, a `SHASUM.sgsig` file is created containing the signed data, so please remove the original `SHASUM` file).

 ## Check scripts integrity